-In the course of their work RTLB make a difference for students, teachers, schools and whānau/parents.
+During their work RTLB make a difference for leaners, teachers, schools/kura and Kāhui Ako and parents/whānau.
 Outcomes data collected at case, cluster and national level provides evidence of the positive impact of RTLB work.

 Having a big picture view of the outcomes of RTLB work helps clusters make wise choices about how best to support teachers and learners and helps inform future practice.